srtucker22/glipchat/README.md

     - if you invite non-users, they will go directly to room as guest. if the room is empty, user will be directed to notifications list on mobile or homepage on desktop. ~ implement with invitation codes in email
 -  Add raix push notifications for cordova to enhance mobile support
 -  Add TURN server support to make it more useful for real-world deployment
--  Package the application to make it easier to install

 ## License